 You may be able to use the self-help scheme for repairs that are

 It can be used for things like

 - installing a replacement radiator

 - replacing internal doors

-You can also use the scheme for minor electrical or plumbing repairs but these have to be carried out by a qualified electrician or plumber.
-The Housing Executive will probably ask for proof of the contractor’s qualifications before paying out any money.
+You can use the scheme for minor electrical or plumbing repairs.
+But, the work must be done by a qualified electrician or plumber.
+You'll need to give the Housing Executive proof of the person's qualifications.

 Finding a contractor

 The Housing Executive can pay the contractor directly if you can’t afford to do it.
-Ask your district office about setting up a mandated payment if you want to do this.
+Ask about setting up a mandated payment if you want to do this.